 Get Your Kendal Business Listed: The best way to have your service showing on these listings, might be to visit Google and initiate a directory listing, you can complete this at this site: Business Directory.
-It could take a bit of time before your business comes up on this map, so get cracking as soon as possible.
+It might take a bit of time before your submission is found on this map, therefore get going without delay.